 Finer points in making the Sri Lankan Chicken curry

-You can use boneless chicken or with bone for making this curry.
-Like every other curry, it does taste better with chicken on the bone.
+Like every other curry, it tastes better with chicken on the bone than boneless chicken.
 I also did not have the exact kind of chillies for the dish.
-I used our regular red chilli powder for the spice and some Kashmiri red chilli powder for the colour.
-I also made the coconut milk version but from the pictures, it doesn’t look like a coconut curry.
+So, I used our regular red chilli powder for the spice and some Kashmiri red chilli powder for the colour.
+I also made the coconut milk version.
+From the pictures, it doesn’t look like a coconut curry.
 That’s because the curry was cooked till the oil separated and floated on top.
 Anindya’s eyes glistened when he saw the oil floating on the curry.
 Traditionally, coconut oil is the cooking medium, especially for this curry.
 We do not keep coconut oil at home.
 So I made it with regular vegetable oil.

 Next time you travel to Sri Lanka, make it a point to buy some of that aromatic curry powder.
 If you try this recipe, do give us a feedback at the comment section here.
 You could also reach out to us at our social media handles: Instagram, Facebook or any of our personal Facebook ( Madhushree and Anindya )and twitter profiles.
 Post a picture and tag us.